goplayfully/fastapi-cache/README.md

 ### Initialization

-Firstly you must call `FastAPICache.init` on startup event of `fastapi`, there are some global config you can pass in.
+Firstly you must call `FastAPICache.init` on startup event of `fastapi`, there are some global config you can pass in, including `logging` to enable debug logging for cache hits/misses.

 ### Use `cache` decorator